 When you graduated and all your friends moved on to bigger and better things, you were excited for them.
 But it was still sad.
 It’s the same in your organization.
-Even if you know an employee is moving on to better opportunities, it’s still not fun to have to go through exit procedures with them.
-And when their termination isn’t voluntary, it can be even worse.
+Even if you know an employee is moving on to better opportunities, it’s still not fun to have to go through the offboarding process with them.
+And when their termination isn’t voluntary, the offboarding process can be even worse.
 It’s not fun for anyone when an employee chooses or is asked to leave the company.
-But here are some tips to make employee exit procedures better in the long and short term.
+But here are some tips to make the employee offboarding process better in the long and short-term.

-3. Make the most of the exit interview.
-There are plenty of ways to do an exit interview: Email a survey one week after the employee leaves the company, hire a third party company to call him or her, have a list of standard questions to ask in person, or simply have a casual (but still private) conversation before he or she leaves.
+There are plenty of ways to go about the employee exit interview process: Email a survey one week after the employee leaves the company, hire a third party company to call him or her, have a list of standard questions to ask in person, or simply have a casual (but still private) conversation before he or she leaves.
 Some are more personable, but doing any of them is better than doing nothing.
 Here’s what you can find out:

 · Could we have equipped you to do your job more effectively?
 This one is especially helpful for involuntary turnover.
 Employees might have suggestions that will help you save other underperformers.
 Ideally, these would come up during the warning phase, but if they don’t, you want to make sure you have the suggestions before employees leave.